NIH-HPC/swarm/README.md

 **EXTRA:** extra information, such as the unique list of states of all the subjobs within the swarm

+## Indexes

+Two index files are created within the /swarm directory:

+* .tempdir.idx -- contains a timestamp, user, tempname, number of subjobs, and p value for the swarm
+* .swarm.idx -- contains a timestamp, tempname, and slurm jobid for the job array

+These index files will be used in the future for managing swarms.

 ## Logging

-swarm logs to /usr/local/logs/swarm.log
+* swarm logs to /usr/local/logs/swarm.log

-swarm_cleanup.pl logs to /usr/local/logs/swarm_cleanup.log
+* swarm_cleanup.pl logs to /usr/local/logs/swarm_cleanup.log

 ## Testing